Easy Residency, Easy Citizenship—Two Reasons To Be Paying Attention To Ecuador

 Other than for random, one-off real estate investment opportunities, Ecuador has never been high on my list of top offshore destinations.
-This country is more a lifestyle choice than a place to think about planting an investment flag.
-However, at this week’s Live and Invest in Ecuador Conference in Quito, several people have asked about obtaining Ecuadorean citizenship.
-They figure that, if they are moving to the country anyway, they should consider all the associated opportunities.
+This country is more a lifestyle choice than a place to think about planting an offshore flag… with one important and notable exception.

-As it turns out, obtaining Ecuadorean citizenship is fairly easy, as long as you can meet the residency requirement, which, again, can be straightforward.
+Obtaining Ecuadorean citizenship is fairly easy… as long as you can meet the residency requirement, which, again, can be straightforward.

 Qualifying For Residency In Ecuador As An Investor

-Parking US$25,000 in a CD in an Ecuador bank for the rest of your life (assuming you intend to remain a resident of Ecuador until you expire) may not appeal to everyone.
+However, parking a large sum in a CD in an Ecuador bank for the rest of your life (assuming you intend to remain a resident of Ecuador until you expire) may not appeal either.
 This is one very practical reason why obtaining an Ecuadorean passport can make sense.

-Once you’re an Ecuador citizen, you can liquidate the US$25,000 investment you made to obtain residency.
+Once you’re an Ecuadorean citizen, you can liquidate the investment you made to obtain residency.

-The other benefit of obtaining citizenship is that it means you can eliminate the time requirement that comes with residency in Ecuador.
-During your first year as a resident in this country, you can’t leave the country for more than 90 days.
+The other benefit of obtaining citizenship is that it means you can eliminate the time requirement that comes with residency in this country.
+During your first year as a resident here, you can’t leave the country for more than 90 days.
 After that, you can’t leave the country for more than 18 consecutive months without putting your residency status at risk.
 Become a citizen, and you can come and go as you like.

-As a travel document, an Ecuadorean passport isn’t the best option out there.
-You’d be able to travel to fewer than 80 countries visa-free, including most of Latin America, some of Africa and Asia, and only a couple of countries in Europe.
-However, Ecuador allows dual citizenship for citizens of countries where they have a treaty in place (including the United States and Canada).
-So you could use your Ecuador passport when traveling in Latin America and use your current passport when traveling to Europe.
+As a travel document, an Ecuadorean passport isn’t a top choice.
+With your Ecuadorean passport, you’d be able to travel to fewer than 90 countries visa-free, including most of Latin America, some of Africa and Asia, and only a couple of countries in Europe.
+However, Ecuador allows dual citizenship for citizens of countries where they have a treaty in place, including the United States and Canada.
+So you could use your Ecuadorean passport when traveling in Latin America and your current passport when traveling to Europe.

 The biggest hurdle to Ecuadorean citizenship is the required time in the country.
-You’ll need to live in Ecuador full time for four years (three years before qualifying to apply for naturalization and then the year that it will take for your application to be processed).
-Four years is still less than the five years that most countries require before you can even apply for naturalization.
+You’ll need to live in Ecuador full-time for four years—three years before qualifying to apply for naturalization and then the year that it will take for your application to be processed.